Life insurance beneficiary rules in the UK

 Life insurance works by paying out a lump sum of money to a named person, called a beneficiary, if you die.

-No one wants to think about claiming on a life insurance policy, but if the worst happens the policy should pay out a lump sum of money to the beneficiary named on the policy.
-This tends to be friends or family members, who are financially dependent upon the person who had the life insurance policy.
+No one wants to think about claiming on a life insurance policy, but if the worst happens, the policy should pay out a lump sum of money to the beneficiary named on the policy.
+This tends to be family members or friends, who are financially dependent upon the person who had the life insurance policy.
 How the money is paid out, and when, depends upon the type of insurance policy and how it’s been set up.